luso-torres/go_pokemon/README.md

-# go_pokemon
+# Go!
+Pokemon is a Golang project of learning the language

-Dedicated to Golang projects
+Most projects were done with the help of the Udemy Course